KSUNetSE/EpidemIQs/becnhmark_results/readme.md

 # DSBench Experiment Results

-This folder contains the benchmark results for various agent configurations, discussed in Section **V.B.1** in the EpidemIQs' paper.
+This folder contains the benchmark results for various agent configurations over [DSBench](https://github.com/LiqiangJing/DSBench), discussed in Section **V.B.1** in the EpidemIQs' paper.
 To view the results, you need to configure and run the provided Python script.

 ##  How to View Results